 1.308s for TTFB isn’t horrendous…but it’s not good at all.
 In fact, I’d usually dismiss that score as a mis-test for a well-known hosting company.

-So Hostinger is not the best performer, but it’s not the worst.
-If anything, I found them to be inconsistent, which can be risky.
+So Hostinger is not the best performer, but it’s not the worst either.
+If anything, I found them to be inconsistent, which I’ll list as a con – but is more of something to be aware of.

 Limited Disk Space